crdoconnor/patrol/README.rst

         print "3: Run test is run second." os.system("sleep 30 ; echo 4: ...this task might be stopped before this message appears.")

+    # If two triggers are fired by the same changed file, the first one in the list will always be run first.
     patrol.watch(os.getcwd(), [
         patrol.Trigger(
             build,